katelynburke/citi_bike_analytics/README.md

 ## Visualizations Created:

-## Final Tableau Visualization Images:
+## Examples of the Final Tableau Visualization Images: